GeekG1rl/CV/README.md

 ----------
 [Skills](#skills) | [Key Projects](#key-projects) | [Education](#education) | [Experience](#non-relevant-experience) | [Contact](#if-you-got-to-the-bottom)

 Survivor of Makers Academy, an intensive 16 week coding bootcamp where I learnt how to learn.
-Mainly focused on coding cleanly in Ruby and now hoping to secure a job as a Junior Backend Developer or DevOps.
+Mainly focused on coding cleanly in Ruby and JavaScript.

-I'd like to be adopted by a clever, curious (and hopefully very skilled) team who write software to try to take over the world (or just be really useful to other people).

 I made peace with the feeling of discomfort and working past the limit of my current knowledge.
-Now I can code.
-Hire me?
+I've now been adopted by the awesome team at the Financial Times where I will write software <strike>to take over the world</strike> that is really useful to people.

 [Me as a human](https://twitter.com/marawanot)
 [Me as a machine](https://github.com/geekg1rl)